depthfirstlearning/depthfirstlearning.com/_posts/2018-06-24-DeepStack.markdown

 ---
 layout: post
 title:  "Deep Stack"
-date:   2018-05-24 18:50:23 -0400
+date:   2018-07-10 12:00:00 -0400
 categories: games
 author: cinjon
-blurb: "In this curriculum, you will explore game theory and counterfactual
+blurb: "In this curriculum, you will explore Game Theory and Counterfactual
-        regret minimization in order to understand techniques for solving two person zero-sum games of incomplete information."
+        Regret Minimization in order to understand techniques for solving two person zero-sum games of incomplete information."
+hidden: true
 feedback: true
 ---

-(Thank you to Marc Lanctot, Michael (DeepStack), Michael Bowling, Joan Bruna, Martin Arjovsky, and <students> for contributing to this guide.)
+Thank you to Michael Bowling, Michael Johanson, and Marc Lanctot for contributions to this guide.

+Additionally, this would not have been possible without the generous support of Prof. Joan Bruna and his class at NYU, [The Mathematics of Deep Learning](https://github.com/joanbruna/MathsDL-spring18).
+Special thanks to him, as well as Martin Arjovsky, my colleague in leading this recitation, and my fellow students Ojas Deshpande, Anant Gupta, Xintian Han, Sanyam Kapoor, Chen Li, Yixiang Luo, Chirag Maheshwari, Zsolt Pajor-Gyulai, Roberta Raileanu, Ryan Saxe, and Liang Zhuo.

 # Why

 Along with Libratus, DeepStack is one of two approaches to solving No-Limit Texas Hold-em that debuted coincidentally.
 This game was notoriously difficult to solve as it has just as large a branching factor as Go, but additionally is a game of imperfect information.

+The main idea behind both DeepStack and Libratus is to use Counterfactual Regret Minimization (CFR) to find a mixed strategy that approximates a Nash Equilibrium strategy.
+CFR's convergence properties guarantee that we will yield such a strategy and the closer we are to it, the better our outcome will be.
+They differ in how they implement this approach.
+In particular, DeepStack uses deep neural networks to approximate the counterfactual value of each hand at specific points in the game.
+In a founded way, this lets it cut short the necessary computation to reach convergence.

-In this curriculum, you will wander down another branch of the study of games with a tour through game theory and counterfactual regret minimization while building up the requisite understanding to tackle DeepStack.
+In this curriculum, you will explore the study of games with a tour through game theory and counterfactual regret minimization while building up the requisite understanding to tackle DeepStack.

 <br>
 # Common Resources: